DE3P14/Dee_Transport_clouddevops/README.md

-This is a Clone Instance deveopled, after NCI IT team Deleted original machine.
+This is a Clone Instance developed, after NCI IT team Deleted original machine.
 I have used Postgres as Backend